DataDog/dd-trace-php/tests/randomized/README.md

 In some cases it might be tricky to find the memory corruption, but you can always use an address sanitizer to try and find problems.

+If you want/need the tracer to be linked to ASAN as well, you need to fetch the package from the `package extension zts-debug-asan` step instead of the `package extension` job, otherwise only PHP itself will be linked to ASAN in the following, which might be sufficient depending on the use case.

 #### Ubuntu image

 In case the bug was spotted in a Ubuntu image, there is PHP with ASAN already